qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     form.add(firstname, "Firstname");
     form.add(lastname, "Lastname");

-First, we added a group header to have a headline above the two input fields.
+First, we added a group header to create a headline above the two input fields.
 After that, we added them with a name but without a validator.
 The required flag we set earlier is enough.
 We need to add another group of input fields for the contact data.

 ::